 For an entry-level separation to occur, an individual’s command must take proper steps before serving the separation.
 For instance, opportunities like one-on-one meetings with the individual or written notices can prove that the individual’s command attempted to solve a problem before taking other measures.

-In many cases, these opportunities may be enough to get the servicemember back on track.
+In many cases, these opportunities may be enough to get the service member back on track.
 If not, their command can initiate a discharge through the ELS process.

 4. Medical Discharge

 Medical discharges can happen for various reasons related to an injury, condition, or disability.
-In some cases, a medical discharge stems from a condition that is made worse through military service.
+In some cases, a medical discharge stems from a condition made worse through military service.
 In other cases, the injury, illness, or disability may have occurred during military service, preventing the military member from serving properly.

 5. Other Than Honorable Discharge

-The military often gives this discharge to service members who break the rules or exhibit negative behaviors but their actions don't warrant judicial intervention, as is the case with a dishonorable discharge.
-Because of the circumstances surrounding it, it is rare for veterans with an OTH discharge to be eligible to receive veterans benefits.
+The military often gives this discharge to service members who break the rules or exhibit negative behaviors but their actions don’t warrant judicial intervention, as is the case with a dishonorable discharge.
+Because of the circumstances surrounding it, it is rare for veterans with an OTH discharge to be eligible to receive VA benefits.

 6. Bad Conduct Discharge

 A Bad Conduct Discharge (BCD) is one of the forms of a punitive discharge, meaning that it must go through the military justice system to happen.
-This type of discharge is for a military member who exhibits bad conduct in some way, but it's less severe of a punishment than a dishonorable discharge.
+This type of discharge is for a military member who exhibits bad conduct in some way, but it’s a less severe punishment than a dishonorable discharge.